 - Catchphrase: In the script book, Simon Nye grumbles that he was never able to come up with a good one, his attempts including Tony's "Sod you, then" and "I feel like a king".

 - Crazy Jealous Guy: Played for laughs with Tony over Deborah.
 Gary also gets like this whenever Dorothy gets a new boyfriend.

 Tony: Abbott and Costello.
 Russ Abbott.
 Russ.
 Jack Russell, little dog.

-- Friend Vs Lover - The central focus of the show.
+- Friend Versus Lover: The central focus of the show.
 One episode uses it as the title - "Your Mate V Your Bird".

 - Also, George's wife Marjorie.

-Gary: It's not as good as Sod, but it's better than that Russian one, what was it?
+Gary: It's not as good as Sod, but it's better than that Russian one, what was that called?

 - Medium Awareness: In Sofa, Gary and Tony seem to be very aware of the flashbacks and knowingly trigger them by looking upwards towards the ceiling.

-- Non Sequitur: One of the main sources of humour.[Gary and Tony have been discussing Dorothy's new boyfriend Jamie
+- Non Sequitur: One of the main sources of humour.[Gary and Tony have been discussing Dorothy's new boyfriend Jamie]